sugeerth/BrainModulyzer/README.md

 		import decorator
 	If none of the above returns an error then all the libraries have been installed correctly

-2)	Configure the data paths in BrainViewerDataPaths.py and configure paths to run BrainViewer.py   (Sample data is provided in the SampleData folder)
+3)	Configure the data paths in BrainViewerDataPaths.py and configure paths to run BrainViewer.py   (sample data is provided in the SampleData folder)

 Happy Analysis!